proinsias/an-independent-mind/docs/Books/The Meritocracy Trap.md

 > consumption, and why inequality in expenditures on education has in
 > recent decades increased more rapidly even than income
 > inequality.
 Indeed, meritocracy's imaginative hold over today's
-> elite is so powerful that even the super-richwho own enough physical
+> elite is so powerful that even the super-rich who own enough physical
 > and financial capital to secure dynastic succession through
 > traditional bequests-nevertheless commonly give their children a
 > meritocratic inheritance, often (as in Mark Zuckerberg's case) as